Superannuation basicsHow can I increase my super?

 To apply for income protection you must be aged under 65 and on an ongoing basis be earning at least $16,000 p.a. or working 15 hours or more per week.
 Acceptance is subject to assessment by the insurer.
 Exclusions and restrictions apply.Am I covered for income protection?

-To qualify for an income protection benefit, you must suffer (while insured) an illness or injury that meets the definition of total disability and have been unable to work for the applicable waiting period.Does my income protection cover me in the event of redundancy or dismissal?
+To qualify for an income protection benefit, you must suffer (while insured) an illness or injury that meets the definition of total disability or partial disability and have been unable to work for the applicable waiting period.Does my income protection cover me in the event of redundancy or dismissal?

 No, income protection does not provide a benefit payment if you are made redundant or dismissed from your employment.
 Income protection is designed to be a temporary replacement income in the event that you are unable to work due to illness or injury.